-BAGINSKI-DOAR (formerly DOAR), Dr J.Matthew, is pleased to announce the birth of his daughter on 14 October 1996 in Cambridge, Massachusetts.
+BAGINSKI-DOAR (formerly DOAR), Dr J.Matthew, is pleased to announce the birth of his daughter in 1996 in Cambridge, Massachusetts.

 EVANS, Rebecca, has moved from the Consumers' Association and is now Legal Advisor at the Office of Fair Trading.